3ika3ika/single-image-multiserver-ec2/README.md

 git commit -m "My First Commit" git push -u origin main
 ```
-**Make sure to reference the correct github repo  within files in IAM roles (permissions, trust pocilicies) as well as in the ci-cd-pipeline.yaml file itself.**
+## **Make sure to reference the correct github repo  within files in IAM roles folder (permissions, trust pocilicies) as well as in the ci-cd-pipeline.yaml file itself.**

-This workflow provides an automated, robust pipeline to build, push, and deploy Docker images.
-Customize it as needed to fit your specific infrastructure and deployment requirements.

 Let me know if you'd like additional details or modifications!